 Communications Strategist & Program Manager

-Essence McDowell is a digital aesthetic specialist and communications strategist who turned her love of graphic design into a multimedia career.
+Essence McDowell is a communications strategist and program manager who turned her love of digital aesthetics into a multimedia career.

 She started out as a journalist, writing for national newspapers, the Daytona Beach News-Journal and the Afro-American in Washington DC.
 As print media transitioned into the digital sphere, Essence moved into the nonprofit sector taking on a position in communications and programming with the Illinois Humanities Council.

 In 2013, Essence joined the Social Justice Initiative at University of Illinois in Chicago as the media coordinator and digital activist for the Freedom Dreams, Freedom Now conference.
 Since then, Essence has worked as a communications coordinator for the Chicago Torture Justice Memorials, national media coordinator for INCITE!’s Color of Violence 4 Conference, and community engagement manager with Chicago’s Gallery 400.

 Her educational background includes a master’s degree in new media from DePaul University and bachelor’s degree in communications from Bethune-Cookman University.
 Essence also attended Georgetown University as a leadership scholar in the Institute of Political Journalism.

 In addition to her role at the Social Justice Initiative, Essence is a writer and communications consultant for various organizations in throughout Chicago.
 She recently co-authored the book, Lifting As They Climbed: Mapping a History of Black Women on Chicago’s South Side.

 Email Essence McDowell at email@example.com